Lake County Community Link

 Parkville Water District and Leadville Sanitation District are currently closed to the public.
 Customers can pay bills over the phone or internet.
 Both will continue to service lines as usual.

+Though state parks are still open for basic recreation, public gathering areas managed by Colorado Parks and Wildlife like picnic areas and campgrounds are now closed to the public.
+The U.S. Forest Service has also closed all campgrounds, trailheads and picnic sites.

 The Mt.
-Massive Golf Course and Tennessee Pass Nordic Center ski trails remain open to the public.
-Their clubhouse facilities are closed.
+Massive Golf Course and Tennessee Pass Nordic Center ski trails remain open to the public; clubhouse facilities are closed.
+Ski Cooper is now closed for the remained for the season.

-Ski Cooper will remain closed though April 6 in adherence with an executive order.

 Visit the Herald’s free online COVID-19 coverage at http://www.leadvilleherald.com/free_content/covid_19/ for Lake County community health updates.